How to Transition Your Dog to a Raw Diet

 Ultimately you have two methods available to change your dog's diet from wet or dry food to a raw diet - Immediate or Gradual.
 Let's explore each option in turn so you can decide which suits you and your dog best.

 1. Immediate Transition

 The Cold Turkey Approach

 Firstly, let's look at the immediate approach.
-Many experts advocate a straight and immediate swap of foods.

 An immediate transition is perfect for puppies and young dogs with a young healthy digestive system.
 Most dogs transitioning on to a raw diet find that they have very few short-term side effects.